RedTurtle/collective.smartlink/README.rst

   with `resolveuid`) to the absolute url of that plone object.
 - Adds the `ILeadImage` behavior to the Link content type so you can add an image to a link object.
+- If the link is internal to the site, the page template of the actual link (if you have the right permissions) shows the absolute url of the linked object.

 Notes on upgrading this add-on